 Rove beetles like to live where there is decaying organic material.
 Can you say Compost?

 Lacewings like flowers so if you have plenty in your yard near your vegetable garden, they will come.
-Lacewings, as well as ladybugs, hover flies, and wasps particularly enjoy the fennel plant.
+Lacewings, as well as ladybugs, hover flies, and wasps particularly enjoy the Fennel plant.

 All of the beneficial insects dislike dust from the dirt so it is important to keep the dirt covered with mulch.
 They enjoy munching on weeds so do not destroy every weed in your garden if attracting beneficial insects is your goal.

-Make sure they have water.
+If you want them to stay in your garden area, make sure they have water.
 You can do this by watering overhead so some water will collect on leaves, leaving tiny puddles for them to drink from.
 You can also use lids from butter or margarine packaging.
 Put some tiny pebbles on them and then put some water into them.
 The pebbles will prevent the bugs from drowning when they go to get a drink by allowing them to stand above the water.

 Try not to use insecticides as you may kill off the beneficial insects.
 If you do use them, make sure they are organic.

-will vary from year to year, depending on heat, coolness, drought, or
+Understand that your balance of beneficial insects and plant-destroying insects will vary from year to year, depending on heat, coolness, drought, or too much rain.

 Good luck with controlling the bug population in your garden!

-David’s Garden Seeds, gardening is our passion.
-We provide top quality
+David’s Garden Seeds®, gardening is our passion.
+We provide top quality,

-non-GMO seeds so families can learn to garden and love it.
+non-GMO seeds so families can learn about gardening and love it.
 In turn, we

 hope they will pass this passion down to their children and

-grandchildren, teaching them to grow delicious food, fresh herbs, and
+grandchildren, teaching them to grow delicious food, fresh herbs and